BlockchainInstituteChi/jwttools/readme.md

-## uPort PHP JWT Tools (Examples Branch) - Powered by TheBlockchainInstitute.org
+# uPort PHP JWT Tools - Powered by TheBlockchainInstitute.org

 JSON Web Tokens (JWTs) are a convenient way of passing signed data requests over HTTP.
 The full details can be found on jwt.io.

 This module expects secp256k1 signed payloads per the uPort documentation at docs.uport.me.

 ## Use